chemlord/reactionrepo/content/faqs/references-formatting/_index.md

 {{% details title="How do you handle complex multi-step reactions in the papers?" %}}

-Simply put, we isolate the specific step in the synthesis where the specific reaction takes place, cite it, and illustrate the mechanism to reach the product as described in the paper.
-We do not provide the entire synthesis of the paper but rather focus on the key step that showcases the specific article topic’s reaction.
-This approach ensures clarity and relevance, allowing readers to focus on the specific transformation of interest without being overwhelmed by the entire synthetic pathway.
+We isolate and illustrate the key step in the synthesis where the specific reaction occurs, as described in the paper.
+Rather than detailing the entire synthesis, we focus on the critical transformation relevant to the article's topic.
+This approach ensures clarity and allows readers to concentrate on the important reaction without being overwhelmed by the full synthetic pathway.

-By focusing on the most relevant aspects of the reactions, we aim to provide a clear and concise educational resource that caters to learners at all levels.
-We appreciate feedback and are open to constructive suggestions on how to enhance the clarity and educational value of our content.
+Our goal is to provide a clear and concise educational resource for learners at all levels.
+Feedback is welcome to help improve the clarity and educational value of our content.
 {{% /details %}}

-{{% details title="Why does Reaction Repo use 'R' instead of 'R¹', 'R²', etc., for substituents?" %}}
+{{% details title="Why does Reaction Repo use 'R' only instead of 'R¹', 'R²', etc., for some entries?" %}}

-We use "R" to denote substituents in our diagrams to maintain simplicity and clarity, especially for educational purposes.
-This approach is common in many textbooks and educational resources, including "Organic Chemistry" by Clayden, Greeves, and Warren.
-The goal is to make the information accessible and easy to understand for learners without overwhelming them with too much detail.
-Detailed notations like "R¹", "R²" are used in more specific contexts where the identity of the substituents significantly impacts the reaction mechanism or outcome.
-By using a single "R", we ensure that the core concepts are communicated clearly, aligning with educational practices rather than the detailed specificity required in official journal publications.

-Citation:
-Clayden, J.; Greeves, N.; Warren, S. Organic Chemistry, 2nd ed.; Oxford University Press: Oxford, 2012.
+Reaction Repo uses 'R' only when there is a single substituent involved in the reaction.
+This simplifies notation, ensuring clarity and generalization, as it indicates that any alkyl or aryl group can be present without specifying different substituents.

 {{% /details %}}